-Our acquisitions of InfoTrellis, Inc. and AmberLeaf Partners, Inc. may not provide us with the long-term business advantages that we expected which may result in the slower growth of our business and reduced operating margins.
+Our acquisition AmberLeaf Partners, Inc. may not provide us with the long-term business advantages that we expected which may result in the slower growth of our business and reduced operating margins.

-Our July 13, 2017 acquisition of the service division of InfoTrellis, Inc. and our October 1, 2020 acquisition of AmberLeaf Partners, Inc., and the purchase prices of such acquisitions, were based on a series of long-term assumptions and estimates.
+Our October 1, 2020 acquisition of AmberLeaf Partners, Inc., and the purchase prices of such acquisitions, were based on a series of long-term assumptions and estimates.
 There can be no assurance that these long-term expectations will be completely realized and could result in a material adverse effect on our business, operating results and financial condition.